Tachytaenius/gameboytiles/readme.md

 Build using cygwin or WSL or some other POSIX environment if you are using Windows, Windows is not supported

-Requires RGBDS, Python 3, Lua, and Tiled
+Requires RGBDS, Python 3, Lua, and Tiled (Tiled needs to be added to your PATH)

+On actual Linux, Tiled requires an X server to run.
+If the Tiled command is not working, install and run headless X server such as Xvfb, in which case you would run `xvfb-run make`.

 ## making maps